d / Jan

 The village of Santa Veronica won’t offer much in terms of amenities and accommodation.
 But you will manage to find local restaurants with fantastic fish dishes, along with plenty of places to rent.

-You will find basic amenities here, so you shouldn’t expect anything fancy.
+You will find different accommodation and basic amenities here, so you shouldn’t expect anything fancy.
 There are a few gear rental shops, restaurants, and bars you can try.

 Kitesurfing in January can turn out to be an amazing experience, especially if you select a destination such as Brisbane in Australia.
 There are around four distinct kitesurfing locations in less than 30 minutes distance from Brisbane CBD, suitable for all levels of experience.
 And if you’re a beginner looking for some guidance from one of the local schools, you will want to try kitesurfing in Brighton.

 This is an interesting kitesurfing spot, which you can use, especially in January.
 January in Changi will get you up to 27 windy days and an average temperature of 26 ºC.
 Of course, February is an excellent choice for kitesurfing here, too, but besides those two months, the windy days decrease to an average of six per month.
-Keep in mind that Changi is a kitesurfing spot labeled as dangerous, due to the numerous submerged debris and potentially dangerous water currents.
+Keep in mind that Changi is a kitesurfing spot labeled as not-so-beginner-friendly, due to the numerous submerged debris and potentially dangerous water currents.
+Trust your instructor, and check for the safety boat/jet 😉

 So, if you aim to enjoy this lagoon, you should know that you can find in the area distinct accommodation solutions, along with a couple of international restaurants.